Personal Sponsor Entry: Create Account

 - Immediate cancellation of all current Rule 40 permission for all APS Athletes, and

-- The inability to obtain further Rule 40 permissions for the next two Games (i.e. Olympic Winter Games Beijing 2022 and Olympic Games Paris 2024).
+- The inability to obtain further Rule 40 permissions for the current edition of the Games (i.e., Paris 2024) AND for the next two Games (i.e. Milano Cortina 2026 and Los Angeles 2028).

 C. Right to Terminate.
 In the event of a breach, the USOPC may immediately terminate this Agreement upon written notice to APS.
 In the event of termination, APS will immediately cease using, take down, and remove any and all Campaign materials for all APS Athletes.